 Being able to pay people weekly is also great if you employ contractors or freelancers.
 Paying them sooner rather than later helps you attract great talent at a lower price point.

-Time tracking software doesn’t mean micro-managing
+Time tracking doesn’t mean micro-managing

 Your employees may view time tracking software as an invasion of privacy, but really, it’s a tool to find out where employees excel and like to spend their time.
 After reviewing time recorded, you’ll see where employees are productive and where others are stumbling.